loociano/loociano.github.io/mpsm2-cura-plugin.md

 ### How to use

-1. **Important**: due to [a bug](https://github.com/Ultimaker/Cura/issues/7739) in Cura 4.6.1 or earlier, you need to temporarily disable the **UM3 Network Printing** plugin to add the printer over the network.
+1. **Update to Cura 4.7 or later**.
+In earlier versions, you need to temporarily disable the **UM3 Network Printing** plugin to add the printer over the network.
 Go to Marketplace → Installed and disable **UM3 Network Printing** plugin.
 Restart Cura to apply changes.

    ![](https://github.com/loociano/loociano.github.io/blob/master/assets/mpsm2-cura-plugin/um3-network-printing-disabled.png?raw=true)